adap/flower/examples/embedded-devices/README.md

    <img align="right" style="padding-top: 40px; padding-left: 15px" width="575" height="380" src="_static/tmux_jtop_view.gif">

    - [jtop](https://github.com/rbonghi/jetson_stats),  to monitor CPU/GPU utilization, power consumption and, many more.
-You can read more about it in [this blogpost](https://jetsonhacks.com/2023/02/07/jtop-the-ultimate-tool-for-monitoring-nvidia-jetson-devices/).
+You can read more about it in [this blog post](https://jetsonhacks.com/2023/02/07/jtop-the-ultimate-tool-for-monitoring-nvidia-jetson-devices/).

      ```bash
      # First we need to install pip3